wpswings/subscriptions-for-woocommerce/README.txt

 ==  WHAT PREMIUM FEATURES OF SUBSCRIPTIONS FOR WOOCOMMERCE OFFERS ==

 * Create WooCommerce Variable Subscription Product Type and Configure More WooCommerce Subscription Services
-* One Time Subscription:- With Subscription for WooCommerce plugin, admin can enable subscription price for one time purchase for products.
+* One-Time Subscription:- With the Subscription for WooCommerce plugin, the admin can enable subscription prices for a one-time purchases for products.
 * Variations On Subscription-Based Product Plans and WooCommerce Upgrade Subscriptions or Downgrade Plans
 * Designation of WooCommerce Subscriptions Start Date and Expiration Date By User or Admin.
 * Automatic Retrying For Failed Payments and Automated WooCommerce Subscriptions Cancellation
 *Create Exclusive WooCommerce Subscriptions Coupon Types With Subscriptions for WooCommerce
 * Ability To Handle WooCommerce Subscriptions Proration
 * Pause Subscription Plans through Subscriptions for WooCommerce
-* WooCommerce Subscription Emails, Notifications and Reminders for Every Subscription Related Action
+* WooCommerce Subscription Emails, Notifications, and Reminders for Every Subscription Related Action
 * Monthly Recurring Payments of Daily Products and Manual Payment Option for WooCommerce Subscriptions
 * API of Course for Details on Mobile App
 * Active WooCommerce Subscription Export Function